Inside this Topic Guide

 - EU Regulation on Insolvency Proceedings (Regulation 1346/2000) - Consolidated version as at 2014 | Original version

-Statutory amendments arising from Brexit
+Statutory amendments arising from a no-deal Brexit scenario

 - Virgilio Tarrago da Silveira v Massa Insolvente da Espirito Santo Financial Group SA CJEU C-250/17 (6 June 2018 - lawsuit pending)